Websites with the Cherokee Web Server on Ubuntu 9.10 (Karmic)

 This tutorial explains how to install and configure the Cherokee web server on Ubuntu 9.10 (Karmic).
 This guide targets Cherokee version 0.99.19 (provided by the Ubuntu Karmic repositories as of this writing), but the install steps should be similar for later versions.
 We will be performing the installation through the terminal; please make sure you are logged into your Linode as root via SSH.

 This document assumes that you already have a working and up to date Ubuntu 9.10 (Karmic) system.
-If you have not followed our getting started guide, we recommend that you do so prior to following these instructions.
+If you have not followed our Setting Up and Securing a Compute Instance guide, we recommend that you do so prior to following these instructions.

 Set the Hostname